hankchau/camera_ground_truths_generator/README.md

 Note:<br/>
 The program currently does not produce images with detection boundary boxes yet.
-It will be added in a later commit.
-The<br/>
+It will be added in a later commit.<br/>
 The decision boundaries for determining each parking slot's (1 - 4) vacancy can be altered for further optimization.<br/>

 ## Citations: